Condensation

 3. Remove reservoir cap and orient the reservoir such that its open port faces up and the tubes are downward, again ensuring that the reservoir is the loop's highest point.

-4. Loosely insert a funnel into the open port and add distilled water until the reservoir is ~80% full.
+4. Loosely insert a funnel into the open port and add coolant until the reservoir is ~80% full.

-5. While maintaining reservoir orientation, plug the pump's power supply into an outlet.
+5. While maintaining reservoir orientation, connect the pump to its power supply.

-6. Water should drain from the reservoir and there will be strange noises as the pump struggles with air pockets.
-Keep adding water to the reservoir and maintain a water level of at least 80% (it's okay if it drops below this level for short periods).
+6. Coolant should drain from the reservoir and there will be strange noises as the pump struggles with air pockets.
+Keep adding coolant to the reservoir and maintain a coolant level of at least 80% (it's okay if it drops below this level for short periods).

-7. Once the water's flow seems steady and the reservoir maintains at least an 80% water level on its own, ensure that this remains the case for at least 2 consecutive minutes.
+7. Once the coolant's flow seems steady and the reservoir maintains at least an 80% coolant level on its own, ensure that this remains the case for at least 2 consecutive minutes.

 Add Reservoir Insulation